grantwinney/generate-links-for-headers/README.md

 Available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/generate-links-for-headers/) and [Chrome](https://chrome.google.com/webstore/detail/generate-links-for-header/dckfkngmahjdokkkmconmfjdmicjcmgf) (and so also Opera, Brave, and Edge), it scans the page and generates anchors for all headers on the page, *assuming they have an ID or Name assigned.*

 * Hover over the header, and the anchor link will appear.
-* Click on the "chain" icon to copy the link to the clipboard.
+* Click on the 🔗 link icon to copy the link to the clipboard.

 Here's what it looks like.. pretty much.
 The screenshot is outdated but you get the point.